dtheodor79/dfSelector/README.md

 ![concept](/images/concept.png)

 Pins 13 (sel0) and 14 (sel1) from 8520A (even CIA) are connected to an MCU with wireless connection capability.
-Users can configure from an exteneral device how these signals are forwarded to the A500 motherboard (MB), in order to select from which floppy drive the computer shall boot.
+Users can configure from an external device how these signals are forwarded to the A500 motherboard (MB), in order to select from which floppy drive the computer shall boot.

 # Implementation
 The images below show three WDF 3D models that are implemented with an ESP32 MCU, enabling switch configuration over Bluetooth connections: